tstana/cubes-fw/README.md

      ![board-id-macro.png](/fig/board-id-macro.png)

-6. Change the `MSP_EXP_ADDR` macro for the board according to the `i2c.h` config file under the `obcsw` GitLab repository.
+6. Change the `MSP_EXP_ADDR` macro for the board according to the `i2c.h` config file under the `obcsw` GitLab repository, nominally:
+   - `MSP_EXP_ADDR = 0x35` for CUBES-1
+   - `MSP_EXP_ADDR = 0x36` for CUBES-2

    ![msp-exp-addr-macro.png](/fig/msp-exp-addr-macro.png)

-7. Click the Debug (yes -- Debug!) button in the SoftConsole main window to program the board.
+8. Click the Debug (yes -- Debug!) button in the SoftConsole main window to program the board.
 The **Console** window should display information about it programming to NVM.
    Programming should also take longer than in the case of RAM.
-8. End the debug session from SoftConsole's _Debug_ perspective.
+9. End the debug session from SoftConsole's _Debug_ perspective.
-9. Move the FlashPro5 programmer from the board you just programmed to the next one you want to program.
+10. Move the FlashPro5 programmer from the board you just programmed to the next one you want to program.
-10. Repeat steps 4-7.
+11. Repeat steps 4-7.
-11. Reset the CUBES stackup by power-cycling the `5V_CUBES` power rail.
+12. Reset the CUBES stackup by power-cycling the `5V_CUBES` power rail.
-12. Perform a `REQ_HK` MSP command from each of the two CUBES boards and ensure the readouts "make sense".
+13. Perform a `REQ_HK` MSP command from each of the two CUBES boards and ensure the readouts "make sense".

 **IMPORTANT:**